-This New York steak recipe is to me the epitome of beef at its best.
+This New York steak recipe is very flavorful and a bit spicy.
 A good New York steak is flavorful and tender and a good steakhouse should be judged on how they handle the quality of their New York steaks.
 I like most cuts of beef, but sometimes only a New York will do.
-In Hawaii, Rib Eye steaks are king, the filet mignon is the most tender, but for flavor the New York is it.

 As you may have found in other recipes, I have been known to like things a bit spicy from time to time.
 I don't want to bore you, but the history of this New York steak recipe is one Sunday, Rainee was out of town and I was working on the computer, and had a craving for something spicy and steak.
 Guy food!
 So, I wandered to the fridge and checked out what was in stock.
 Rainee may have had a nice dinner that night, but she didn’t get this!